Grade 2 (band): Hellcat Records

 In 2018 Grade 2 signed with US-based Hellcat Records.

-In a 2023 interview with Matthew Rix Sid talked about how the band almost didn’t get signed by Hellcat Records because of how drunk the band got playing a show with Lars Frederiksen and because of that he never wanted to see them again.
+In a 2023 interview with Matthew Rix, Sid talked about how the band almost didn’t get signed by Hellcat Records because of how drunk the band got playing a show with Lars Frederiksen and because of that he never wanted to see them again.

+In 2026, Grade 2 released their fifth studio album Talk About It.

 Live performance

 Since 2013, the band have played regularly across Europe with performances in countries including Germany, Switzerland, Spain, France, the Netherlands, Belgium, Norway, Sweden, Greece, Italy, Ireland, the Czech Republic, Austria, Slovakia, Serbia, the UK, and the Isle of Man.
 From 2018 the band have also toured in the US and Canada.

 During 2016 for some European live dates, drummer Jacob Hull was substituted by Ryde drummer Toby Jenkins.

 In autumn 2018, Grade 2 was support for The Interrupters UK tour, and in spring 2019 the band toured as support for the Dropkick Murphys.

 In 2022, Grade 2 supported Social Distortion in their EU Tour.

 In 2023, Grade 2 supported Rancid across Europe and the UK, and Guns n' Roses for the event BST Hyde Park.
+Later the same year, they supported Generation Sex.

+In 2025, Grade 2 performed at Victorious Festival in Southsea.

+In 2026, Grade 2 toured the UK and Europe in support of their fifth studio album Talk About It.
+The UK leg culminated with a homecoming show at Strings Bar and Venue on the Isle of Wight.